hein89/online-cv/README.md

 ## License Notes

-- Fonts are served by Google Fonts under the [Open Font License](https://scripts.sil.org/OFL).
+- Fonts are served by Google Fonts.
-- LinkedIn icon is from [Bootstrap Icons](https://icons.getbootstrap.com/), licensed under MIT.
+- LinkedIn icon is from Bootstrap Icons.
 - The Xing icon is a W3C-compliant SVG, assumed free for public use.
 Please ensure compliance if reused.